 Now reduce heat to a gentle simmer, cover the pot and allow to cook until all vegetables are nicely soft (about 20 minutes).

-Adjust seasonings to taste, turn off the heat and serve.
+Adjust seasonings to taste, turn off the heat, and serve your minestrone soup with sausage immediately or store for later.

 How To Serve